thivyan-studios/hark-app/README.md

 ## 📦 Installing the APK

 > ⚠️ You may need to enable "Install unknown apps" on your Android phone.
-This APK is unsigned and for testing only.
+This APK is signed, however.

 ---